 Contrast & Saturation

-Color and contrast remain good even in bright reflective situations.
-So many of these cheaper lenses really don’t like bad lighting, like cloudy days or hazy overcast days, but this lens holds up better than most.
+Color and contrast remain good even in bright, reflective situations.
+Many of these cheaper lenses don’t like bad lighting, like cloudy or hazy, overcast days, but this lens holds up better than most.

 There is almost this white glow in some situations, which I don’t love.
-I personally like it when lenses throw a little more color on the flaring so it doesn’t feel so synthetic.
-You will get some color sometimes though, but generally it blooms white.
+I like it when lenses throw a little more color on the flaring so it doesn’t feel so synthetic.
+You will get some color sometimes, though, but generally, it blooms white.

 Micro Contrast & Color Rendering

 I always like to look at my kid’s skin tones to check micro-contrast.
-You can see the subtle differences in the color tones and shades in the skin.
-They are a little blotchy here compared to a very high-micro-contrast lens, but still very good and most people will appreciate the good sharpness and contrast with shallow depth of field more so than a minor drop in MC compared to an ultra high MC lens.
-So no complaints from me on this overall performance.
+You can see the subtle differences in the color tones and shades of the skin.
+They are a little blotchy here compared to a very high-micro-contrast lens, but still very good, and most people will appreciate the good sharpness and contrast with shallow depth of field more so than a minor drop in MC compared to an ultra-high MC lens.
+So, I have no complaints about this overall performance.

 Flaring

-Here you can see a little bit of color in the flaring.
-It’s still not a great flaring lens and I generally don’t like the way this lens flares, compared to something like the Kamlan 50mm f1.1 II.
+Here, you can see a little bit of color in the flaring.
+It’s still not a great flaring lens, and generally, I wouldn’t say I like the way this lens flares compared to something like the Kamlan 50mm f1.1 II.

 Conclusions